 Test your knowledge

 Pop quiz.
 With your eyes shut, do you know the locations of all your emergency exits?
 Do you know the locations of your smoke detectors?
 Most of us don’t.
 Check with your provincial government to identify where smoke and carbon dioxide alarms should be placed and then mark them all on your plan.
 Be sure to mark fire extinguishers too.
-Bonus points if you have a security system with a monitored fire alarm – it may even qualify you for a lower insurance premium.
+Bonus points if you have a security system with a monitored fire alarm.

 Check in with your insurance agent